Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Nghệ AnBáo Nghệ An27/07/2025

-National Highway 16, through Tri Le commune, is flooded with mud and soil and has not been able to be repaired yet.
+National Highway 16, passing through Tri Le commune, was flooded with mud and soil and has not been able to be repaired yet.
 Photo: Van Truong

-On the morning of July 27, on National Highway 16, through Tri Le Commune, reporters found a number of serious landslides and landslides, burying the road, posing a danger to people and vehicles.
+On the morning of July 27, at National Highway 16, passing through Tri Le commune, reporters noticed a number of serious landslides and landslides, burying the road, posing a danger to people and vehicles.
 Notably, some sections also experienced negative slope landslides, posing a high risk of safety loss.

-According to a report from the People's Committee of Tri Le Commune, National Highway 16, which runs through the commune for about 15 km, currently has 3 large and small landslides.
-The local government is coordinating with the traffic management unit to place warning signs at dangerous locations to ensure immediate safety for road users.
+According to a report from the People's Committee of Tri Le Commune, National Highway 16 runs through the commune for about 15 km, currently recording 3 large and small landslides.
+The local government is coordinating with the traffic management unit to place warning signs at dangerous locations to ensure immediate safety for traffic participants.
 At the same time, the locality is also planning to mobilize machinery to urgently fix and clear landslides, ensuring smooth traffic.

 According to information from Mr. Hoang Quoc Truong - Director of the Road Maintenance Management Board, the entire National Highway 16 has recorded 42 landslides, of which 39 are positive slope landslides and 3 are negative slope landslides, causing serious traffic congestion.
 In particular, at Km317+350 (Nhon Mai commune), Km347+170 and Km349+00 (My Ly commune), the road has been completely broken, cutting off traffic from the center of Ky Son commune to My Ly, Nhon Mai and Huu Khuong communes.

-Some sections of the road are broken on Highway 16.
+Some sections of road are broken on National Highway 16.
 Photo: Van Truong

 Landslides on some sections of National Highway 16.
 Photo: Van Truong